tpavlek/tpavlek-me/source/_posts/2019-04-18-introducing-yeg-core-zone.blade.md

 are tied until the city does roadway reclassification work.
 In the interim, delaying the Core Zone until that reclassification is done doesn't make sense.

+## Wrap-up

+Yes, the Core Zone is not perfect.
+But it is leaps and bounds ahead of what we have now.
+And most importantly, it is something that is politically possible to pass, even with suburban councillors.

+And that's why I will be supporting it at council on April 24th.

+If you want safe, livable streets in Edmonton please contact your councillor and let them know.
+Speed reduction has been delayed or stopped several times because of politics, and the quickest way around political problems is to let the politicians know that this is what their constituents want.